Skip to main content

 Discover the best pattaya condo rental options for expats across all neighborhoods with detailed area guides, pricing insights and lifestyle tips for 2026.

-Why Pattaya Is Pulling Expats Away from Bangkok
+Why Pattaya Is Pulling Expats Away from Bangkok in 2026

-Wongamat and Naklua: Quiet Luxury Up North
+Wongamat and Naklua: The Quiet North

 Talk to us about renting